-Vintage Squash Blossom Necklace with Kingman Turquoise Stone
+Vintage Silver Squash Blossom Necklace

 History of the Squash Blossom Necklace

+“Squash blossom” is a term long been applied to a unique necklace produced by Southwestern Native American Tribes.
+It was first made by the Navajo and later by the Zuni and Hopi.
 The term squash blossom was attached at an early date to the unusual bead, which has a flowering end.
 The Navajo word “Chil Bitan” means flower-like bead, or more literally translated, “bead which spreads out.”

-Navajo Indians may have seen one of these decorations and incorporated it into a plain silver bead necklace.
-They had already borrowed the Spanish crescent moon and star symbol, which was worn on the horse’s bridle, on the center of the animal’s forehead.
-Navajo craftsmen simplified this theme, often to a plain crescent; in fact, the Navajo word for this ornament is “nazhahi” – now commonly spelled naja, which means crescent.
-The naja was first worn with plain silver beads, but later became a part of the distinctive squash blossom necklace.
+However, the flower is not believed to be a squash blossom, and really does not resemble one.
+It is like a young pomegranate.
+The pomegranate was a symbol of Granada, Spain, and Spanish and Mexican dandies wore a small silver version of this symbol to decorate their blouses, capes, and trousers.
+They had already borrowed the Spanish crescent moon and star symbol which was worn on the horse’s bridle and on the center of the animal’s forehead.
+Navajo craftsmen simplified this theme which often is to a plain crescent; in fact, the Navajo word for this ornament is “nazhahi” – now commonly spelled Naja, which means crescent.
+The Naja was first worn with plain silver beads, but later became a part of the distinctive squash blossom necklace.